Starting with ESP32 based powermeter

 Thank you for all the suggestions!

-I was thinking about splitting the resistors into four as I have ready a few threads where you mentioned this but I havent updated the scheme yet.
+I was thinking about splitting the resistors into four as I have read a few threads where you mentioned that, but I haven’t updated the schematic yet.

 Thank you for pointing out the wrong capacitor value.